 While the town of Coldfoot itself is little more than a Dalton Highway truck stop – the world’s northernmost, in fact - its strategic position under the Aurora belt in Alaska’s ruggedly beautiful Arctic Circle makes it one of the best places on Earth to view the northern lights.
 Rather than drive around looking for the lights as is typical of many Aurora-viewing destinations, Coldfoot Camp runs a brilliant night tour to an original miner’s hut in nearby Wiseman where you can view the spectacle at its finest.

-10. Gates of the Arctic National Park and Preserve
+10. Adventure through the secluded Gates of the Arctic National Park and Preserve

-Rising up on the eastern fringes of Anchorage, the stunning Chugach Mountains don’t just provide a beautiful backdrop to the city, but also act as Alaska’s most accessible wilderness area.
-There are plenty of walking and biking trails within the State Park and National Forest boundaries that preserve this mountain range; take the 1.5-mile hiking trail to the football field-sized summit of Flattop Mountain for views from Denali to the Aleutian Islands.
+Rising up on the eastern fringes of Anchorage, the stunning Chugach Mountains is undeniably one of the most beautiful places in Alaska- but also act as Alaska’s most accessible wilderness area.
+Plenty of walking and biking trails within the State Park and National Forest boundaries preserve this mountain range; take the 1.5-mile hiking trail to the football field-sized summit of Flattop Mountain for views from Denali to the Aleutian Islands.

 A major transportation route during the Klondike Gold Rush, this 33-mile hiking trail connects the village of Dyea, near the pretty southeastern cruise port of Skagway, with Bennet in British Colombia, Canada.
 But the Chilkoot Trail isn’t just famous for its historical relics (look out for the tramway boiler); the scenery, from coastal rainforest to alpine views, glaciers to suspended river crossings – is just superb.

 One of the most scenic – and sunniest – villages in Alaska’s Inside Passage, this quaint, artsy town isn’t just popular with humans.
-Each autumn, thousands of bald eagles congregate to Haines to feast on a late run of salmon.
+Thousands of bald eagles congregate each autumn in Haines to feast on a late run of salmon.
 So many of them in fact, that they inspired the Alaska Bald Eagle Festival held here each November.
-The salmon also lure other fisher folk, including brown bears, which can be viewed in large numbers on the Chilkoot River.
+The salmon also lure brown bears, which can be viewed in large numbers on the Chilkoot River.
 Come winter, heli-skiers arrive in search of the lightest powder on Earth.